Pular para o conteúdo principal

 1. Choice Overload: Offering too many tiers can overwhelm customers, making it difficult for them to decide which option is the best fit.

-2. Value Perception: Ensuring each tier offers perceived value without cannibalizing higher-priced options can be challenging, requiring careful balancing of features and benefits across tiers.
+2. Value Perception: Ensuring each tier delivers perceived value without cannibalizing higher-priced options is challenging, requiring careful balancing of features and benefits across tiers.

 The choice of pricing model should reflect not only the nature of the product or service but also the usage patterns and preferences of the target customer base, ensuring a harmonious match that drives long-term success.
 Choose wisely!